audioh

 Problem

-Audiobook platforms prioritize catalog size over listening experience.
+Audiobook platforms prioritize catalog size over the actual listening experience.

 Insight